My experience spans the breadth and depth of the energy, process and sustainability fields:

 Contracting/sub-contracting: I work for consulting or industrial organisations as a direct contractor or sub-contractor, providing specialist skills and additional resources as required.

-Direct engagements: I also undertake engagements directly for industrial businesses that might otherwise require EPCM or consulting firm input.
-As an independent freelancer I can be very competitive with such organisations.
+Direct engagements: I also undertake engagements directly for industrial businesses that might otherwise require EPCM or consulting firm advice.
+As an independent consultant I can be very competitive with such organisations.

 I am affiliated with a network of other independent professionals (technical, legal, health and safety etc.) and can compile a project team if needed for larger engagements.